Assassination of Sheikh Mujibur Rahman: Counter coup

-Trial
+Trial and judgments

 The military decided not to court-martial the military officers who masterminded and participated in the coup.
-A. F. M. Mohitul Islam, personal assistant to Sheikh Mujib and a survivor of the attack on his house, attempted to file a case against the military officers, but the police slapped him in the face and refused to file the report.
+AFM Mohitul Islam, personal assistant to Sheikh Mujib and a survivor of the attack on his house, attempted to file a case against the military officers, but the police slapped him in the face and refused to file the report.
+On 18 September 1980, a commission of inquiry was formed by four British jurists in the United Kingdom on the assassination of Sheikh Mujibur Rahman, his family and four national leaders.
+It was led by Sir Thomas Williams titled "Sheikh Mujib Murder Inquiry".
+However, they were not allowed to investigate in Bangladesh by the then Bangladesh government.
 The assassination conspirators could not be tried in a court of law because of the Indemnity Act passed by the government under President Khondaker Mostaq Ahmad.
 When the Awami League, led by Mujib's daughter, Sheikh Hasina, won elections in 1996, the act was repealed.
-The Bangabandhu murder trial began with the case filing by A. F. M. Mohitul Islam.
+The Bangabandhu murder trial began with the case filing by Mohitul Islam.

+Investigation and arrests

 Colonel (Rtd.)
-Syed Faruque Rahman was arrested from his Dhaka home, and Colonel (Rtd.)
-Bazlul Huda was brought back from Bangkok, where he was serving a prison sentence for shoplifting as part of a criminal exchange program between Thailand and Bangladesh.
+Sayed Farooq-ur-Rahman was arrested from his Dhaka home, and Colonel (Rtd.)
+Mohammad Bazlul Huda was brought back from Bangkok, where he was serving a prison sentence for shoplifting as part of a criminal exchange program between Thailand and Bangladesh.
 Lieutenant Colonel Mohiuddin Ahmed was in active military service when he was arrested.
 Colonel (Rtd.)
 Sultan Shahriar Rashid Khan had been appointed to active diplomatic service by previous Prime Minister of Bangladesh Begum Khaleda Zia, but he returned to Bangladesh and was arrested when he was recalled by the foreign ministry.
 Colonel (Rtd.)
 Abdur Rashid and other accused individuals had already left Bangladesh, however.
 They believed that the upcoming 1996 general election would be an Awami League victory, which would result in the repealing of the Indemnity Act and their subsequent arrest.
 Colonel (Rtd.)
 Rashid now reportedly shuttles between Pakistan and Libya.
 All these men were also involved in Jail Killing on 3 November 1975, when four Awami League officials were assassinated.